-B = the contributions made to any RDSP of the beneficiary that have not already been used to determine the non-taxable part of previous DAPs; and

-C = the amount by which the FMV of the property held by the RDSP trust before the DAP is greater than the assistance hold back amount for the plan.
+B = the contributions made to any RDSP of the beneficiary that have not already been used to determine the non-taxable part of previous DAPs; and C = the amount by which the FMV of the property held by the RDSP trust before the DAP is greater than the assistance hold back amount for the plan.
+If you are fortunate, your firm's systems will calculate these amounts for you.
+It is important to understand the principles behind them, even if the amounts are provided to you.

-Bottom Line
+The bottom line

 One of the most important considerations is maximizing the Grant at \$3,500 for twenty years, up to the lifetime maximum of \$70,000.
 As well as careful tax planning, and potentially establishing a trust on behalf of the beneficiary.
-This is an area of personal and professional interest, an active relationship with a lawyer and an accountant with specific expertise in this area has been cultivated on behalf of clients.
+If this is an area of personal and professional interest, an active relationship with a lawyer and an accountant with specific expertise in this area will be required.
 Assisting those who require the most help is often the most rewarding contributions of an Advisor's career.
 This is an opportunity to guide those, and their families who are deeply concerned about their relative's financial and long-term care.